 - TOEFL scores must be submitted in order to be considered for admission.
-The minimum score is 450 paper based or 45 internetbased.
+The minimum score is 450 paper based or 133 computer based.
 The TOEFL test must be completed by the application deadline. - 3.
 New students must enroll in the appropriate level English class.